 Inventory allocation and freight cost management also must consider the accessorial expenses that go into freight transportation and inventory management.
 Labor, equipment rental, customs and fees, and other known and likely anticipated costs also need to be added to the TMS platform.4.
 Get Real-Time Visibility Into All Freight Costs

 Understanding how to allocate freight costs to inventory can make it easier to manage those fluctuating – and almost exclusively rising – freight rate costs and expenses.
-Real-time visibility, efficiency, and insights can make tracking in-transit goods and monitoring freight costs or related expenses easier.
+Real-time shipment visibility can make tracking in-transit goods and monitoring freight costs or related expenses easier.

-5. Choose a High-Quality TMS That Does It For You
+5. Choose a TMS That Does It For You

-Effective and reliable freight allocation and cost inventory are dependent on a fully integrated quality TMS system.
+Effective and reliable freight cost allocation and inventory management are dependent on a fully integrated quality TMS system.
 This setup essentially is a virtual warehouse for managing transportation and inventory costs and expenses.
 Automated systems do all the tracking and monitoring for you.

 Calculate your potential Saving While Using an enterprise TMS